-On the Calibration page, you can recalculate your coefficients for the DO and Tu channels.
+When the Calibration view is available, you can recalculate your coefficients for the DO channel.
 See User calibration.

-13.4 Overview
+14.4 Overview

 Use the Overview tab to view general information for each dataset, such as instrument details and deployment events.

 To make a note about this dataset, enter your comment in the field provided and click Save comment.